frankframework/frankframework/CONTRIBUTING.md

 - If you see a "Differences:" panel, you have a button "windiff" above it.
 Please press it to see the differences in WinMerge.
 NOTE: You only see a "Differences:" panel if you select a low log level.
 Mind the pull-down menu labeled "Log level".
 - If all your tests succeed, you do not have "Differences:" panels, and you have no "windiff" buttons.
 To test your WinMerge integration, you may have to temporarily edit a test scenario to make it fail.

-## Developing with Eclipse
+## Developing without Eclipse

-You can download Eclipse and load the Frank!Framework sources into it using the [Frank!Runner](https://github.com/wearefrank/frank-runner).
-It will also take care of project Lombok.
-If you want to understand what you are doing, you can do it manually using the instructions of this section.
-If you use the Frank!Runner, you still need to do the Eclipse configurations that are explained here.
+You can build the Frank!Framework locally and run it using https://github.com/wearefrank/frank-runner?tab=readme-ov-file#specials.
+Clone https://github.com/wearefrank/frank-runner as a brother of your Frank!Framework checkout and use one of the options described under **Specials**.

 ### Install Eclipse

+To develop with Eclipse, please do the following:
 - Open the webpage with [downloads of Eclipse](https://www.eclipse.org/downloads/packages/).
 At the top of this page, you see a link to download an installer.
 We recommend that you do not use an installer, because you can also download a .zip file with the sources of Eclipse.
 When you use a zip file instead of an installer, it is easier to have different versions of Eclipse on your development computer.
 - Click the link "Eclipse IDE for Enterprise Java and Web Developers".
 A page opens with a big Download button to the right.
 Skip that one because it is an installer.
 Click a link to the left of that, under "Download Links".
 We tested our instructions with version 2021-12, but older versions should also work.
 To install Eclipse, just unzip your download to a directory of your choice.
 - You may get an error "path too long".
 You can fix that by giving your .zip file a shorter name and trying again.